crhraphael/cake-cored/README.md

-# cake-cored README
+# CakeCORED README

-Simple vs-code Extension that outputs the current Debug value from your current opened project and allows the change of this value with a simple click on the Status bar indicator of VS Code.
+Simple vs-code Extension that outputs the current Debug value from your current opened project and allows changing the DEBUG value with a simple click on the Status bar label.

 ## Features

 The status bar label shows the current Debug value from your project.

-When clicked, it triggers the 'changeDebugValue' command that changes the value automatically for you.
+When clicked, it changes the Debug value from app.php or core.php automatically for you.

-It only works if your project has the ./config/app.php or the ./app/Config/core.php file.
-If not it doesn't start.

 ## Requirements